 Omega OP is governed by the Second Amended and Restated Agreement of Limited Partnership of OHI Healthcare Properties Limited Partnership, dated as of April 1, 2015 (the "Partnership Agreement").
-On September 26, 2017, OHI Holdco, a wholly owned subsidiary of Omega and a co-general partner of Omega OP, was merged with and into Omega, resulting in Omega becoming the sole general partner of Omega OP.
 Omega has exclusive control over Omega OP's day-to-day management pursuant to the Partnership Agreement.
-As of December 31, 2017, Omega owned approximately 96% of the issued and outstanding units of partnership interest in Omega OP ("Omega OP Units"), and investors owned approximately 4% of the outstanding Omega OP Units.
-Each Omega OP Unit (other than those owned by Omega) is redeemable at the election of the holder for cash equal to the then-fair market value of one share of common stock of Omega, subject to Omega's election to exchange the Omega OP Units tendered for redemption for common stock of Omega on a one-for-one basis in an unregistered transaction, subject to adjustment as set forth in the Partnership Agreement.
+As of December 31, 2018, Omega owned approximately 96% of the issued and outstanding units of partnership interest in Omega OP ("Omega OP Units"), and investors owned approximately 4% of the outstanding Omega OP Units.